You are here

 - Seek out opportunities to interact with members of stereotyped groups

 Participants were encouraged to utilize the strategy/strategies that fit best into their daily lives.

 As compared to those without the training, participants who received the training showed reductions in implicit preferences, in four and eight weeks after the training.
 In addition, these participants showed an increased awareness of real-world bias and were more concerned with discrimination and prejudice.
 These findings offered initial evidence that bias-reduction training could lead to change at least two months later.
 However, a 2017 replication with a larger number of participants found that the effects of the training generally declined after two weeks (rather than lasting for two months).

 In one particularly informative study, Dr. Calvin Lai and colleagues investigated seventeen different interventions that sought to reduce implicit racial preferences.
 The researchers used pre- and post-test measures of implicit and explicit bias to examine potential changes.
 They found that eight of the seventeen interventions generally reduced implicit preferences (for Whites, as compared to Blacks).
 However, the interventions only slightly reduced implicit preferences regarding Asian and Latinx individuals, two groups underrepresented in the bias literature.

 The most effective intervention, Vivid Counterstereotypic Scenario, used personal reflection and a story that countered racial stereotypes.
 For example, participants read a story of a White man assaulting them and a Black man coming to their rescue.
 Across four separate studies, the researchers found that the counterstereotypic story reduced implicit preferences.
 The effect increased when more intense stories and photos were added to the experiment.
 Despite this result, none of the seventeen examined interventions consistently reduced explicit biases.
-In addition, whether this approach leads to long-lasting change, or how it might apply in other situations, warrants further research.

 For more information on bias, see